 If you think you’re going to be a Burning Man lifer then you should consider investing in an RV or a ShiftPod.

 If you don’t use rebar (or really long tent stakes) to hold down your tent, inflatable furniture, and shade structure, a big gust of wind will send your camp flying down the playa.
 And possibly injuring people along the way.
-Bring plenty of rebar and don’t forget a 2-lb sledge hammer to drive the rebar into the ground, work gloves, and some way to get the rebar back out once you’re ready to pack up.
+Bring plenty of rebars and don’t forget a 2-lb sledgehammer to drive the rebar into the ground, work gloves, and some way to get the rebar back out once you’re ready to pack up.

-It’s also a good idea to bring tennis balls to cover the ends of the rebar.
-Cut a slit in the tennis ball and place it over the exposed end of the rebar so if you stumble over it in the dark you won’t wind up with a huge gash on your shin.
+It’s also a good idea to pack mushroom caps to cover the ends of the rebar.
+Tennis balls work as well – cut a slit in the tennis ball and place it over the exposed end of the rebar so if you stumble over it in the dark you won’t wind up with a huge gash on your shin.

 Recently a lot of people have been moving away from rebar and using 12″ long lag screws.
-Lag screws are a lot easier to get in and out of the playa plus there decrease the risk of gashing open your shin because you can screw them down so the head sits just above the ground.
-The downside is you’ll need a battery powered drill and several spare batteries or a generator to power your drill.
+Lag screws are a lot easier to get in and out of the playa plus they decrease the risk of gashing open your shin.
+You can screw them down so the head sits just above the ground.
+The downside is you’ll need a battery-powered drill and several spare batteries or a generator to power your drill.

 You’re going to be sleeping in the middle of the desert in a tent for a week so don’t skip out on a quality air mattress.
 If you only bring a little backpacking-style sleeping pad you’ll be miserable by the second night.
 This queen-sized mattress by Intex will keep you sleeping comfortably and won’t break the bank.